-Capital assets, which include buildings and improvements, furniture, fixtures, and equipment, are reported in the school-wide financial statements.
+Capital assets, which include buildings and improvements; furniture, fixtures, and equipment; vehicles; and land improvement, are reported in the school-wide financial statements.
 The School defines capital assets as assets with an initial cost of \$5,000 or more and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost where historical records are available and at an estimated historical cost where no historical record exists.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value.